cloudforfree/automate-aws-with-python/README.md

+# Automating AWS with Python
-# Repository for automating aws with python
+Repository for the *automating AWS with python*